benmclaren/camillafitness/content/about.md

 We’ll start with a consultation where we will discuss your goals, current fitness levels and nutrition.
 I will then design a bespoke programme to help you on your fitness journey.

-We all need a shake up in our fitness routine to make change happen, I am here to do just that for you!.
+We all need a shake up in our fitness routine to make change happen, I am here to do just that FOR YOU!.